跳到主要内容

 node -v

-During guide we provide example on: Func, Tolk and Tact.
-You can choose from any of them and even combine smart contracts on different languages.
-To proceed through guide there is now need of deep understanding of choosed one, basic programming skills will be enought.
+During the guide, we provide examples in FunC, Tolk, and Tact.
+You can choose any of them and even combine smart contracts in different languages.
+To proceed through the guide, there is no need for a deep understanding of the chosen language—basic programming skills will be enough.

 信息

-You can find breaf overview of languages here: Programming languages
+You can find a brief overview of the languages here: Programming languages

-Change directory to parent folder of your future project and run following command:
+Change the directory to the parent folder of your future project and run the following command:

 npm create ton@latest

-This will run interactive script for creating project template, you can enter anything you want, but if you want to have same paths as this guide choose following:
+This will run an interactive script to create the project template.
+You can enter anything you want, but if you want to follow the same paths as in this guide, choose the following:

-And finally, change your current directory to generated project template folder, and install all required dependencies:
+Finally, change your current directory to the generated project template folder and install all required dependencies:

 cd ./Example